Current campus residents wanting on-campus housing for next year must go through the housing renewal process. (See Four Renewal Stages below).

-Apply online anytime during the renewal application period of March 1 – 15.
+Apply online anytime during the renewal application period of Feb.
+1 – 20.
 The application includes selecting a meal plan, completing a roommate profile, optional roommate request and accepting the Housing Agreement.
-All on time applicants will be eligible for the lottery draw.
-Late applications are subject to space availability and will be placed in Hold Status.
+All on time applicants are entered into the lottery draw.
+Late applications are subject to space availability and are placed on hold pending space availability.

-Once you have applied you may use Roommate Request to pair up with another student who has applied for fall quarter.
+Once you have applied, you may use Roommate Request to pair up with a renewing student who has applied for fall quarter.
 See the Plan Ahead section for detailed roommate request information.

-Renewal Application and Roommate Request Deadline: March 15
+Renewal Application and Roommate Selection Deadline: Feb.
+20

 Why use a lottery?

-New freshmen and transfer students are guaranteed on-campus housing their first year at Western, or remainder thereof if admitted mid-year.
-Current on-campus residents wanting on-campus housing for a second, third or fourth year are accommodated on a space-available basis through the housing renewal process.
-To reserve space for new students, Western limits its renewal population to 800 students.
+To reserve space for new students, Western limits its renewal population to 1,100 students.
 The process by which we limit renewal can be challenging for students, parents and staff, therefore we make every effort to establish a method that is convenient, accessible and fair-minded.
-Students tell us they prefer either a first-come, first-serve process, or a lottery.
 By using a lottery to fill the eligible pool and waitlist, we ensure fairness among renewers, and reduce stress levels for students, parents and staff.

 How the lottery works

-- Lottery results will be posted in MyHousing by the end of the day on March 20.
-Students in the eligible pool will be given a room-selection time; and students on the waitlist will be given their rank on the wait list.
+- Lottery results will be posted in MyHousing by the end of the day on Feb.
+25. Students in the eligible pool will be given a room-selection time; and students on the waitlist will be given their rank on the waitlist.

 Pick your own room for next year using our online room-selection system.
 Following the application phase, eligible applicants are assigned a room-selection time (just like when you register for classes) based on your original housing priority date.
-These are assigned in 15-minute increments starting at 9:00 a.m.
-April 9 and running through 4:00 p.m.
-April 30.
-Your specific time will be posted in MyHousing on March 20 by 5:00 p.m.
+These are assigned in 15-minute increments starting at 9 a.m.
+Feb.
+27 through 4 p.m.
+March 31.
+Your specific time will be posted in MyHousing on Feb.
+25 by 5 p.m.

-Renewal applicants do not need pay another housing deposit; your current housing deposit serves as your renewal deposit.
-Once you submit your room selection, you confirm your housing for next year.
-To cancel email Housing@wwu.edu by the deadline.
+To cancel your renewal, email Housing@wwu.edu by May 1.
 Your renewal application and room choice will be cancelled, and your $200 Housing Security Deposit will be refunded after June move out.

 Those who are not eligible for housing renewal include: